0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:

 It looks a lot like javascript doesn't it!
-Only, with no nulls, a rich type system, and an ecosystem that doesn't make you want to pull your hair out.
+Only, with no nulls, a rich type system, and an ecosystem that doesn't make you want to pull your hair out!

-This is of course not how we'd write browser code today, in JS or in Rust, I'm showing you the fundamentals.
+This is of course not how we'd write browser code today, in JS or in Rust, I'm just showing you the fundamentals.

 [MDN Document/createElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement)